tezoatlipoca/hamnt/README.md

 * `hamnt.config.json` - configuration parameters above
 * `hamnt.notefiles.json` - all of your note file aliases

-These are read on launch and updated when `hamnt` quits.
+These are read on launch and updated when `hamnt` quits, or when contents change.

 The default NOTES_LOCATION is a `\notes` subfolder of the configuration folder above.